Parliamentary.ai

 Government Spending

-The bill itself does not directly specify any government spending figures.
-However, the creation of a new regulator (as recommended by the bill) would likely incur significant costs related to establishment, staffing, and operation.
-Further government expenditure might be required to support enforcement of the new regulations.
+The bill itself doesn't directly specify government spending figures.
+However, the creation of a new regulator, as recommended by the bill, would involve significant costs for staffing, administration, and enforcement.
+The exact cost is not specified in the bill.

 Groups Affected

-- Online Platform Service Operators: These companies will face new regulatory burdens and potential liabilities for failing to meet the duty of care.
+• Online Platform Service Operators: These companies will face new regulatory burdens and potential liabilities under the proposed "duty of care."
+They'll need to invest in systems and processes to identify and mitigate online harms.

 Powered by nyModel